hapijs/hapi/API.md

     - `'server'` - adds methods to the [Server](#server) object.
     - `'toolkit'` - adds methods to the [response toolkit](#response-toolkit).

-- `property` - the object decoration key name.
+- `property` - the object decoration key name or symbol.

 - `method` - the extension function or other value.